Download our free Monitoring Fundamentals Tutorial.

 You should also place sensors where airflow is most necessary.
 This can include hot air aisles on both sides of your cold aisles.

 This will ensure even cold air distribution.
 You want to ensure that air, both cold and hot, is being effectively moved through the system.
-Losses and inefficiencies result in hotter server rooms and more energy expended in the cooling process - it's not as bad as a complete meltdown, but still not optimal.
+Losses and inefficiencies result in hotter rooms and more energy expended in the cooling process.
+While this isn't as bad as a complete meltdown, it's still not optimal.

 If you're looking for a rack-to-rack solution, you should consider something like DPS Telecom's NetGuardian 216 G3 remote.
-The unit has four analog inputs, with which to measure the environment within the rack (or string sensors across a few racks) and 16 discrete alarm inputs so you can directly monitor your servers and other equipment.
+The unit has four analog inputs, with which it measures the environment within the rack (or string sensors across a few racks).
+The device also has 16 discrete alarm inputs so you can directly monitor your servers and other equipment.

-The NetGuardian 216 provides a total solution with which you can monitor environmental sensors and the dry contacts coming directly from your servers, so whether your problem is environmental or otherwise, you'll know about it.
+The NetGuardian 216 provides a total solution.
+With it, you can monitor environmental sensors and the dry contacts coming directly from your servers.
+This way, whether your problem is environmental or otherwise, you'll know about it.

-Installing RTUs on every rack is the pricier solution, and, while it provides direct monitoring for your servers, which will help you ensure their safety and continued function, it doesn't necessarily tell you much about cooling systems in your server room beyond whether or not they're adequate.
+Installing RTUs on every rack is the pricier solution.
+While it provides direct monitoring for your servers, which will help you ensure their safety and continued function, it doesn't necessarily tell you much about cooling systems in your server room beyond whether or not they're adequate.
 Measuring individual servers and racks will not likely clue you into inefficiencies in the system.

 Related Topics: